1. Change of Method

 4. Faculty Release Time

 Beginning July 1, 2009 California State University, Northridge will charge The University Corporation the direct cost associated with benefits for Faculty Release Time.
-Until June 30, 2009, California State University, Northridge charged The University Corporation 38% for benefits on Faculty Release Time.
+Please contact your college's Director of Finance and Operations if you need information regarding your benefit charges.
 Please note that these charges for benefits are included in the invoiced amounts and are booked in the account '601620 Faculty Release Time'.

 5. Administrative Issues

 Classification of Employees